AvtsVivek/LearnVsExt/src/tasks/232070-FileExtToContentTypeDefIntro/ReadMe.md

 internal static FileExtensionToContentTypeDefinition FooFileExtensionDefinition;
 ```

+3. In the above code, the first field of type `ContentTypeDefinition` defines a ContentType of name `ContentTypeName`.

+4. The second field, which is of the type `FileExtensionToContentTypeDefinition` connects or associates a content type(in this case `ContentTypeName` defined by the first field above) with a file extension.
+The file extension in this case is `.fooabcd`(or `.FooAbcd`, case should not matter).

+5. Also note that there are other ways to do the content type to file extension association.
+See the example of `FilePathToContentTypeProviderIntro` where `IFilePathToContentTypeProvider` is introduced.

-3. So in summary, to register a command type, make this a MEF component.
+6. Do make this project an MEF component.

-4. Another important thing to understand here is, `IFileExtensionRegistryService` works correctly here.
-In an earlier example(IFileExtRegSerNotWorking), the `IFileExtensionRegistryService` does not return the extensions for `cs` and `txt` file extensions.
+7. Another important thing to understand here is, `IFileExtensionRegistryService` works correctly here.
+In an earlier example(`IFileExtRegSerNotWorking`), the `IFileExtensionRegistryService` does not return the extensions for `cs` and `txt` file extensions.
 This is reported in [stackoverflow](https://stackoverflow.com/q/79194608) and [microsoft questions](https://learn.microsoft.com/en-us/answers/questions/2120142/)

-5.
+8.

 ## References
 1. https://github.com/microsoft/VSSDK-Extensibility-Samples/tree/master/AsyncQuickInfo
 2. https://learn.microsoft.com/en-us/visualstudio/extensibility/managed-extensibility-framework-in-the-editor
 3. https://github.com/Microsoft/vs-editor-api/wiki/Modern-Quick-Info-API
-4. asdf
+4.